 Puree berries, sugar and mint in a food processor or blender.
 Taste to make sure they are sweet enough and add more sugar if needed.

-Whip cream until it holds firm peaks.
+Whip heavy cream until it holds firm peaks.
 Fold in yogurt.
 Fold in berry mixture.
 Chill until needed or serve immediately.
-Garnish with slices of strawberries.
+Garnish with slices of strawberries and a mint leaf.

 This dessert is perfect for the middle of summer – or just to REMIND you of summer when the rain seems endless and the sun refuses to shine…

 My wonderful roommate Ayla invented these cookies last fall when she wanted a healthy alternative to the normal desserts that are packed full of refined, teeth-rotting sweeteners.
 Every couple of weeks she whips up a new batch for us to scarf down…

 The recipe is as follows: